‘Please Can We Have A Dog?’

 Which breed will suit our family and lifestyle?

-What size of dog will be best ?
+What size of dog is best for our garden and living spaces?

 Would a rescue dog be a good idea?